Phone-GWP-group

 Improving sustainability through cardboard recycling

-There is a wide range of reasons why recycling cardboard helps the environment.
+There are many reasons why recycling cardboard benefits the environment.

-Firstly, estimates indicate that overall energy savings of between 25% and 50% when using recycled cardboard rather than virgin material.
+Firstly, estimates indicate that overall energy savings of between 35% and 50% can be achieved when using recycled cardboard rather than virgin material.

 Secondly, recycled cardboard uses between 70% and 100% less virgin material (it is commonplace to add some virgin material to recycled products during manufacturing).